Ace of Base: 1987–1992: Formation

-After responding to an ad in the paper Göteborgs-Posten, the new quartet started working in the studio with record producer John Ballard, and decided to come up with a new name in order to make a fresh start, as well as to avoid confusion with another band with the same name who were attracting bad reviews.
+After responding to an ad in the paper Göteborgs-Posten, the new quartet started working in the studio with record producer John Ballard, and decided to adopt a new name to make a fresh start, as well as to avoid confusion with another band with the same name (Tech Noir) who were attracting bad reviews.
 Linn said: "No one could pronounce the name of the group and nobody could remember it."
 They settled on Ace of Base in early 1991, after Ulf was inspired by the Motörhead song "Ace of Spades".
-In an interview in 2018, Ulf explained: "The name came out of a hangover I had on New Year's Day.
-So, I was hungover, watching MTV and I saw Motörhead's video for their song 'Ace of Spades'.
-I liked the name and I thought I'd play around with those words.
-We're four members in this band, so I thought, 'Good.
-Four aces.
-I'll keep the ace.'
-Then I thought of our studio and how it's our base."
+In a 2018 interview, Ulf explained: "I was hungover, watching MTV and I saw Motörhead's video for their song 'Ace of Spades'.
+I liked the name and I thought I'd play around with those words. [...]
+Then I thought of our studio and how it's our base".

-The group continued performing in the clubs of Gothenburg, but struggled to gain recognition, partly due to the preference of heavy metal over techno in their hometown, according to singer Jenny.
-They also sent out demo cassettes to numerous record companies but "everybody refused" to sign them.
-In May 1991, Jonas and Ulf made a trip to various record companies in Stockholm, including Polar Music, who wanted them to record more songs first, and SweMix, who were interested but didn't have the time to do anything with them until autumn.
+The group continued performing in the clubs of Gothenburg but struggled to gain recognition, partly due to the local preference for heavy metal music over techno.
+They sent out demo cassettes to numerous record companies, but all received refusals.
+In May 1991, Jonas and Ulf traveled to various record companies in Stockholm, including Polar Music, which requested that they record more songs first, and SweMix, which expressed interest but did not have the capacity to work with them until autumn.